dotnet/deployment-tools/Documentation/dotnet-mage/README.md

-# DotNet.Mage
+# dotnet-mage

-DotNet.Mage (currently known as Mage.NET) is open-sourced version of a familiar .NET FX tool Mage.
+dotnet-mage (currently known as Mage.NET) is open-sourced version of a familiar .NET FX tool Mage.

 It is available at Nuget.org.
-Latest version `https://www.nuget.org/packages/Microsoft.DotNet.Mage/5.0.0-rc.2.20513.1
+Latest version `https://www.nuget.org/packages/Microsoft.DotNet.Mage/5.0.0-rc.2.20513.1`

-We are using 'Mage.NET' name in the document from here on out, as the current name of the tool.
+We are using `Mage.NET` name in the document from here on out, as the current name of the tool.
 It will be updated to dotnet-mage before .NET 5 release.
 After that change, the tool would be used by running `dotnet-mage` or `dotnet mage`.

 Mage.NET supports all existing command-line options for the old Mage tool, with few exceptions:
 - no support for partial trust